Advance your nursing career with a DNP from the University of Missouri–St. Louis.

 BSN to DNP Emphasis Areas

-The BSN to DNP student chooses a nurse practitioner population of focus for their studies or the leadership in healthcare systems focus.
-Students will learn how to put evidence into practice and measure the outcomes through completion of a clinical scholarship project (CSP) in the final year of the program.
+BSN to Doctor of Nurse Practitioner degree students choose a nurse practitioner population of focus for their studies or the leadership in health-care systems focus.
+DNP program students will put evidence into practice and measure the outcomes through the completion of a clinical scholarship project in their final year.

 The role of the AGNP is to provide primary care to adults from youth (14-years of age) through geriatrics with an in-depth knowledge and experience in the primary health care needs for well-person care and the prevention/management of common adult acute illnesses and chronic conditions.
 This primary care is provided to support the optimal health of adults within the context of their family, community, and environmental setting.
 Although AGNPs practice primarily in private practices and ambulatory clinics, their scope of practice may also extend into the residential care and inpatient settings and is based upon the needs of the patient.